Auxiliary CycleGAN-guidance for Task-Aware Domain Translation from Duplex to Monoplex IHC Images

 \section{Abstract}

-Generative models enable the translation from a source image domain where readily trained models are available to a target domain unseen during training.
-While Cycle Generative Adversarial Networks (GANs) are well established, the associated cycle consistency constrain relies on that an invertible mapping exists between the two domains.
-This is, however, not the case for the translation between images stained with chromogenic monoplex and duplex immunohistochemistry (IHC) assays.
-Focusing on the translation from the latter to the first, we propose - through the introduction of a novel training design, an alternative constrain leveraging a set of immunofluorescence (IF) images as an auxiliary unpaired image domain.
-Quantitative and qualitative results on a downstream segmentation task show the benefit of the proposed method in comparison to baseline approaches.
+Generative models enable the translation from a source image domain where readily trained models are available to an unseen target domain.
+While Cycle Generative Adversarial Networks (CycleGANs) are commonly used for unpaired translation, the associated cycle consistency constrain assumes an invertible mapping between the two domains.
+However, this assumption does not hold true for the translation between images stained with chromogenic monoplex and duplex immunohistochemistry (IHC) assays.
+To address this, we introduce of a novel training design which leverages a set of immunofluorescence (IF) images as an auxiliary and unpaired image domain to guide the direct translation from duplex to monoplex IHC.
+The results, both quantitative and qualitative, on a downstream segmentation task demonstrate the advantages of the proposed method over multiple baseline methods.